aliawa/packetcraft/README.txt

 Receive Actions
 ----------------------------------------------------------------------
 - search and exec are lists
 - match is not a list
+- Add a receive action even if no data needs to be extracted to update the TCP ACK counter

+When receive fails, exception is thrown to indicate that the test has failed

 Dictionaries avaialable for commands